neil7057/pjl_host_system/README.md

 -   All images have accurate, useful text descriptions.

 ### Lighthouse Testing
 -   The results of lighthouse testing are:

+    All performance indicators are Green and above 90%.

     <details><summary>Home Page</summary>
     <img src="leos_oreos\docs\images\testing\l-home-page.png">